xinjin/course-adv-net/assignments/assignment2/assignment2.md

 Run `git clone https://github.com/xinjin/course-adv-net` to download the course files from GitHub.

-`cd course-net-assignment` to enter the course assignment directory.
+`cd course-adv-net/assignments/assignment2` to enter the course assignment directory.

 ### Step 6: Provision virtual machine using Vagrant
-From the `course-net-assignment` directory you just entered, run the command  `vagrant up` to start the VM and  provision it according to the Vagrantfile.
+From the `course-adv-net/assignments/assignment2` directory you just entered, run the command  `vagrant up` to start the VM and  provision it according to the Vagrantfile.
 You will likely have to wait several minutes.
 You may see warnings/errors in red, such as "default: stdin: is not a tty", but you shouldn't have worry about them.

 **Note 1**: The following commands will allow you to stop the VM at any point (such as when you are done working on an assignment for the day):
 * `vagrant suspend` will save the state of the VM and stop it.